South Carolina Republican Party: 19th century

 White Democrats led by Wade Hampton won the governorship and control of the state legislature in 1876.
 They dominated the state government for decades, controlling most candidates for governor and for national office.
 Freedmen were still able to elect Republicans to local office in some counties, giving them a say in daily government.

 Following a brief coalition between the Republican Party and Populists in the late 19th century, the South Carolina legislature followed others in the South in passing a constitution to disenfranchise most blacks and many poor whites.
 The Constitution of 1895 was a departure from the Reconstruction Constitution of 1868 that aimed to keep the majority black population from voting.
 However, the poll tax, property requirements and literacy requirements also keep poor whites from voting.
 By excluding blacks from politics, the Democrats secured their power and ended the Republican challenge.
 The legislatures passed such laws and constitutions from 1890 to 1908, turning most of the South into a one-party region dominated by Democrats.
 The Solid South disenfranchised large portions of its states' populations.
 The exclusion of freedmen and their descendants from the political system resulted in the South Carolina Republican Party with very little influence within the state for generations after.
 This control would last until the second half of the twentieth century.

-In the 1960s, the Civil Rights Movement intensified in the South, and in early July 1964, the Civil Rights Act was passed.
-The Act, passed with the support of Democratic President Lyndon B. Johnson, ended legal segregation in public accommodations.